Skip to content

 }

-The Meta class configures FilterSet behavior.
-All options are optional.
+The Meta class configures FilterSet behaviour.
+Every option is optional.

 class ProductFilterSet(FilterSet):